Sep 18, 2025, 12:00 AM

 Highlights

-• Edge is promoted as a more secure alternative designed specifically for Windows 11.
+• Edge is promoted as a more secure alternative, particularly for Windows 11 users.

-• Despite Microsoft's warnings, Google Chrome continues to dominate the PC browser market.
+• Chrome continues to dominate the browser market despite Microsoft's attempts to encourage Edge usage.

 Story